eaceaser/bubu-twitchalerts/README.md

 # bubu-twitchalerts

-This is a meta-bundle for [NodeCG](Ihttp://github.com/nodecg/nodecg).
-It doesn't provide any display functionality on its own, it simply provides a handle to the TwitchAlerts API for other bundles.
+This is a meta-bundle for [NodeCG](http://github.com/nodecg/nodecg).
+It doesn't provide any display functionality on its own, it simply provides a handle to an authenticated TwitchAlerts API context for other bundles to use.

 ## Installation

-- Install to `nodecg/bundles/bubu-twitchalerts` - either clone this repository, or extract the zip archive.
+1. Install to `nodecg/bundles/bubu-twitchalerts`.
+Either clone this repository, or extract the zip archive from the GitHub project page.
-- Create a config file in `nodecg/cfg/bubu-twitchalerts.json`.
+2. Create a config file in `nodecg/cfg/bubu-twitchalerts.json`.
+See the Configuration section for more details.

 ### Configuration